Archegonium - Structure & Defination

 • The gametophyte is applied and is an important part of the plant.

-• The venter is a bulb-like structure which is used for storing and developing the eggs.
+• The venter is a bulb-like structures which is used for storing and developing the eggs.

-• After maturity, the inner cell of the neck disintegrates and it creates a pathway for the sperms to reach the eggs.
+• After maturity, the inner cell of the neck disintegrates, and it creates a pathway for the sperm to reach the eggs.

-• The sporophyte or the spore-producing structure remains inside the archegonium until complete fertilization occurs.
+• The sporophyte or the spore-producing structure remains inside the archegonium until complete fertilisation occurs.

 • They also remain inside until there is complete development.